fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 propsin arvo on [Object object]
 ```

-But if you use a dash you'll get the things printed to the developer-console as an object, contents of which can be read.
+When you use a comma, you'll get the things printed to the developer-console as an object, contents of which can be read.
 If necessary, read more about debugging React-applications from [here](/osa1/monimutkaisempi_tila_reactin_debuggaus#react-sovellusten-debuggaus)

 ### Event handlers revisited

-Based on last year's course, event handling has proven to be difficult.
+Based on last year's course, event handling has also proven to be difficult.
-It's worth reading the revision chapter at the end of the previous part [event handlers revisited](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittely-revisited) if it feels like your own knowledge on the topic needs some brusing up.
+It's worth reading the revision chapter at the end of the previous part [event handlers revisited](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittely-revisited) if it feels like your own knowledge on the topic needs some brushing up.

 Passing event handlers to the child components of the <i>App</i> component has raised some questions.
-Small revision on the topic [here](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittelijan-vieminen-alikomponenttiin).
+A small revision on the topic can be found [here](/osa1/monimutkaisempi_tila_reactin_debuggaus#tapahtumankasittelijan-vieminen-alikomponenttiin).

 ### Protip: Visual Studio Code snippets

-With visual studio code it's easy to create 'snippets', shortcuts to generating the most used bits of code like 'sout' on Netbeans.
+With Visual studio code it's easy to create 'snippets', shortcuts to generating the most used bits of code, much like 'sout' works on Netbeans.
-Instructions for creating snippets [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
+Instructions for creating snippets can be found [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).

 Useful, ready made snippets can also be found as VS Code plugins for example [here](https://marketplace.visualstudio.com/items?itemName=xabikos.ReactSnippets).

 The most important snippet is a shortcut to adding the <em>console.log()</em> command, for example <em>clog</em>.
 This can be created like so:
 ```js